|

 Freedom Shrinks With Age

 As adults grow older, their self-concept becomes more rigid.
-The stories they tell themselves – about who they are, what is “normal,” and what is “allowed” – solidify, making it harder to explore new identities or live with authenticity.
+The stories they tell themselves – who they are, what is “normal,” and what is “allowed” – solidify, making it harder to explore new identities or live with authenticity.

 A Multicultural Life Expands the Self